Image size 1600x900. Swimmer doing a pull set with long strokes in a lap pool.

 Common mistakes + quick fixes

-• Overreaching: enter the hand in line with the shoulder.
+• Overreaching: enter in line with the shoulder and track the hand straight back.

 FAQs

-Do I need a pull buoy for this workout?
+Do I need a pull buoy for this beginner pull swim workout?

 No. It helps isolate the pull, but you can keep a light kick instead.